 "How long do you normally go in for?"

 Then something starts to change.
 The longer I stay in the water, the more I settle.
-It's still Hell on Earth, but I start to hover above the experience, as though I'm watching my frozen pink body slosh about in the waves from a safe distance.
-After doing it a lot, Rob says he can observe negative thoughts kick in and then watch them pass by: "You realise how fleeting a stressful experience is.
+It's still hell on Earth, but I start to hover above the experience, as though I'm watching my frozen pink body slosh around in the waves from a safe distance.
+After doing it a lot, Rob says he can observe negative thoughts kick in and then watch them pass by: "You realize how fleeting a stressful experience is.
 That you don't need to collude with it."

 Wading back to the land, we return to our stuff and pull towels over our heads.
 I slide my feet out of the wetsuit boots.
 My bones feel rigid, but I can also feel a swelling of excitement.

 Rob is part of a blossoming movement built on the principle that repeated exposure to cold water changes the way the body deals with stress.
 Its disciples say daily swims or cold showers give them a rush that lasts hours, and in some cases dramatically improves their ability to manage depression.

 Raised in the Midlands, before moving to the Lake District as a teenager, Rob had long battled with low moods, OCD and an unhealthy relationship with alcohol.
 He first considered cold water after watching a TED talk on the virtues of daily cold showers.
 "I was so motivated by that I said to my girlfriend, 'Okay, I'm taking a cold shower now,'" he says.
 It was his mom, a wild swimmer, who suggested that, now he lives in Brighton, he try getting in the sea.
 He remembers the panic, the breathlessness, but then a serenity.
 "The feeling was like being at peace.
 Like I was taking on all the stress of the day all at the same time," he says.